aptos-labs/developer-docs/docs/concepts/gas-txn-fee.md

 1. Execution & IO costs

 - This covers your usage of transient computation resources, such as processing your transactions and propagating the validated record throughout the distributed network of the mainnet.
 - It is measured in Gas Units whose price may fluctuate according to the load of the network.
-This allows execution & io costs to be low when the network is less busy.
+This allows execution and IO costs to be low when the network is less busy.
 - This portion of gas is burned permanently upon the execution of a transaction.

 2. Storage fees